dorhaboosha/Powerlifting-Trainer-Assistant-API/README.md

-# crossfit_trainning_api- made by Dor Habooshe, Itay Golan and Moran Herzlinger
+# Power Lifting API- made by Dor Habooshe, Itay Golan and Moran Herzlinger
 Link to the video- https://youtu.be/xNZTbHj9JV0

 Our project is designed for Powerlifting trainers which will help them in their training routine.